 Top Music Schools in Germany

-Whether you aim to become a performer, composer, music educator, or music industry professional, these top music schools in Germany offer an ideal platform to chase your musical aspirations.
+Whether you aim to become a performer, composer, music educator, or music industry professional, these music schools in Germany offer a range of pathways for pursuing your musical aspirations.

 1. University of Music and Theatre Leipzig